benx3/cryptocurrency-erc20-token-hardhat/README.md

 ### Issue: "Invalid project id"
 **Solution:** Check Infura Project ID is correct (no URLs, just the ID)

----

-## 🎓 What You Can Do

-### Immediately
-✅ View token on Etherscan
-✅ Add to MetaMask
-✅ Check balance
-✅ Send tokens to friends

-### With Script Modification
-✅ Mint new tokens (up to 1B limit)
-✅ Burn tokens
-✅ Set spending allowances
-✅ Transfer on behalf

-### Advanced
-✅ Verify contract on Etherscan
-✅ List on DEX (Uniswap, etc.)
-✅ Build custom DApps
-✅ Integrate with other contracts

----

-## 🎯 Next Steps

-1. **Add to MetaMask** - Use contract address above
-2. **Share Token** - Distribute SBD to testers
-3. **Verify on Etherscan** - Make code publicly visible
-4. **Monitor** - Track transactions on block explorer
-5. **Plan** - Consider tokenomics and future upgrades

----

-## ⚠️ Important Security Notes

-🔒 **DO:**
-- Keep private key secret and secure
-- Use testnet account, never production wallet
-- Backup deployment contract address
-- Verify contract on Etherscan
-- Test thoroughly before mainnet

-❌ **DON'T:**
-- Share or commit `.env` file
-- Use production wallet for testnet
-- Send real ETH to test contracts
-- Ignore security best practices
-- Deploy without testing

----

 ## 📝 License